A DEEPER DIVE into the Mystery of Christmas

 19 This is how we know that we belong to the truth and how we set our hearts at rest in his presence: 20 If our hearts condemn us, we know that God is greater than our hearts, and he knows everything.
 21 Dear friends, if our hearts do not condemn us, we have confidence before God 22 and receive from him anything we ask, because we keep his commands and do what pleases him.
 23 And this is his command: to believe in the name of his Son, Jesus Christ, and to love one another as he commanded us.
 24 The one who keeps God’s commands lives in him, and he in them.
 And this is how we know that he lives in us: We know it by the Spirit he gave us.
 (1 John 3:19-24)

-The Spirit who entered Mary was literally born as the fully human son of God to become part of the human story on Christmas Day to show us God’s love and how to love each other:
+That adds a little more nuance to it.
+This command to love God and your neighbor stems from first believing in Jesus, the prophesied son.
+The Spirit who entered Mary was literally born as the fully human son of God to become part of the human story on Christmas Day to show us God’s love and how to love each other.
+He showed us what that looks like when you live it:

 9 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 10 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 (1 John 4:9-11)